barryclark/jekyll-now/_posts/2023-09-01-rust-type-level-programming.md

 the same size.
 That's great and all, but we again have to use an unstable feature for that.
 This where the feature [`generic_const_exprs`](https://github.com/rust-lang/rust/issues/76560) pops up again.
-We need this to use generic parameters `T` and `U` as part of the Const Generic parameter.
+We need this to use generic parameters `T` and `U` as part of the Const Generic parameter for `Condition`.
 It's a bit unfortunate since the whole exercise was to go from a compile time boolean to a type and it seems to me we need an unstable feature to accomplish that now.
 I would be happy to be proven wrong here.